kracr/ODPReco/README.md

 # About the Repository

-This repository has the java code for the ODPReco tool under 'src/main/java/reco' folder.
-Under the 'resources' folder it has the files  that are required during execution.
+This repository has all the relevant files related to ODPReco tool.
+The java code for ODPReco is under the recommender package which is present in 'src' folder.
+Under the 'resources' folder, it has the files  that are required during execution.
 The odp files are also present in this folder.
-If a user wishes to add odps to our collection, then the user has to update the odp files by appending the new odp (at line 74) and its properties to the respective files.
+If a user wishes to add odps to our collection, then the user has to update the odp files by appending the new odp (at line 74) and its properties to the respective associated files.
+The pom file that is used for compiling and building this tool is also presnt separately.
+Under the 'META-INF' folder, manifest file is present which contains the details about the main class.
+The 'target' folder is used to store the jar file when this tool is compiled.
+Pdf file of ODPList is present.
+This pdf has the description of all the 73 ODPs that are used in our tool.

 # USAGE